bartek1009x/RegLang-Specification/README.md

 # Classes
 C has structs, which can't have functions inside them.
 But then there's Rust, which also has structs, but its structs **can** have functions inside them (they can be added through a `impl structName { functions here }` block).
 Structs with functions are already kind of used like classes, but they are a bit lower level and less flexible as a result.
 That's why I think that instead of adding structs with functions, I might as well just add classes.
 I think it's a more flexible approach that basically lets you do stuff more easily.
 And also I just like object oriented programming.

+All classes extend a built-in `Object` class, like in Java.
+It has some basic functions like e.g. className() which returns the name of the class.

 Let me demonstrate how classes should be made, with a generic Animal class example:

 ```